synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Helm Prep Wizard

 You can think of the Helm Prep Wizard as an interactive installation document that gets you ready to deploy Software Risk Manager using Helm.
-The Helm Prep Wizard displays a series of questions to help you select Software Risk Manager features and specify related deployment parameters.
 It is a [PowerShell Core 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7) script you can run on macOS, Linux, or Windows to select Software Risk Manager deployment features and gather required deployment parameters.

-You typically run the Helm Prep Wizard once at the outset of your initial deployment.
-To start the wizard, you must first clone this GitHub repository.

 The Helm Prep Wizard depends on the "guided-setup" PowerShell module, which gets downloaded automatically from the PowerShell Gallery.
 Alternatively, you can download the module from NuGet.
 If you prefer to download/install manually, refer to the instructions in the installation script.

+The Helm Prep Wizard displays a series of questions to help you select Software Risk Manager features and specify related deployment parameters.
+If you need to return to a previous screen to correct an error or revisit a question, enter 'B' to choose the "Back to Previous Step" option.
+If you are responding to a prompt that is not multiple choice, press Enter to reveal the "Back to Previous Step" choice.

+You typically run the Helm Prep Wizard once at the outset of your initial deployment.
+Start the wizard after [cloning](#clone-github-repository) this GitHub repository by running the helm-prep-wizard.ps1 script from the srm-k8s directory.

 ```
 $ cd /path/to/srm-k8s